 Information Technology Department

-Through our leadership, expertise and strategic partnerships, we deliver innovative, cost effective technology solutions to support city wide operations and provide excellent service to the community.
+Through our leadership, expertise and strategic partnerships, we deliver innovative, cost-effective technology solutions to support citywide operations and provide excellent community service.

 Strategic Planning / Administration

 Roger Root, Manager